rmrk-team/EquippableEIP/README.md

 The majority of current NFT projects are only mock-scarce.
 Even with a limited supply of tokens, the utility of these (if any) is uncapped.
 As an example, you can log into 500 different instances of the same game using the same wallet and the same NFT.
 You can then equip the same hat onto 500 different in-game avatars at the same time, because its visual representation is just a client-side mechanic.

-With this proposal, if a hat is equipped on one avatar (by being sent into it and then equipped), it cannot be on another.
+This proposal adds the ability to enforce that, if a hat is equipped on one avatar (by being sent into it and then equipped), it cannot be equipped on another.
 This provides real digital scarcity.

 ## Specification